When will Frozen 2 be on Disney+ UK? Movie arrives ready for the weekend

 Calling all Disney fans, young and old - here's how you can watch Frozen 2

-With everyone spending a lot more time indoors during this period, you might be looking for something quite lighthearted to watch to take your mind off things or to keep the kids (big and small) occupied.
+It may feel like not so long ago that we all rushed to the cinema in November 2019 to watch the sequel to smash hit Frozen, but the movie is now on Disney Plus UK.

-Well, great news because Disney Plus UK is here, with an entire library of some of our childhood favourites and newer releases.
+It’s great news for parents and Disney fans alike because Frozen has been added to Disney Plus UK, joining the entire library of some of our childhood favourites and newer releases.

-We don’t have long to wait for Frozen 2 on demand as it’s arriving even earlier than expected.
+The movie arrived earlier than expected as we’d normally wait a bit longer for a digital release, but with everyone on lockdown things have sped along a bit.

-The magical story about snow queen Elsa and her sister Anna, dropped on Sunday 22nd March 22nd in the US instead of later in the year as was scheduled, and now it’s coming to the UK too in July.
+The magical story about snow queen Elsa and her sister Anna, dropped on Sunday 22nd March 22nd in the US instead of later in the year as was scheduled, and now it’s here in the UK too.

-Into the Unknown: Making Frozen 2 has just arrived on Disney+ too, so you can learn how the film was made and take a look behind-the-scenes.
+Into the Unknown: Making Frozen 2 has also arrived on Disney+, so you can learn how the film was made and take a look behind-the-scenes.

 When will Frozen 2 be on Disney Plus UK?